Vdragon/Undertale-the-Unofficial-Movie-Compilation/Video Metadata.markdown

 ## Video Description
 ### Original(English(en))
 ```
-This is an attempt to make the beloved UNDERTALE game by Tobyfox to something like a movie
+This is an attempt to make the beloved UNDERTALE game by Toby Fox to something like a movie

 http://undertale.com

-The materials featured in these videos is 100% Tobyfox's intellectual property, which is used under the fair use principle.
+The materials featured in these videos is 100% Toby Fox's intellectual property, which is used under the fair use principle.

 NOTE: The video title is not stabilize yet and may change in the future